Putting Flat $\Lambda$CDM In The (Redshift) Bin: Observed Data

 We impose a strong Planck $\Omega_m h^2= 0.1430 \pm 0.0011$ prior, which constrains best fits to a curve in the $(H_0, \Omega_m)$-plane.
 In tandem we start $\chi^2$-minimisation for each realisation of the data, either observed or mock, from the best fits of the full sample.
 As a result, if there is little or no evolution, one expects the best fits to not move far from the initial guess.
 In other words, we bias the initial guess towards no evolution.
-However, our strong Planck $\Omega_m h^2$ prior effectively reduces the fitting procedure to an effective 1-dimensional fit in the $(H_0, \Omega_m)$-plane.
+However, our strong Planck $\Omega_m h^2$ prior reduces the fitting procedure to an effective 1-dimensional fit in the $(H_0, \Omega_m)$-plane.
 What this means in practice is that we may find false minima, but these minima are the closest to the input parameters.
 Nevertheless, we think false minima are unlikely, given the effective 1-dimensional nature of the fitting.
 More concretely, note that even in OHD, we are performing an effective 1-dimensional fit with no less than 6 data points and it is hard to imagine that the outcome is not unique modulo machine precision.
+Indeed, we will confirm later with profile distributions that we recover the best fits from the MCMC chain, which rules out false minima.